Australian cricket team in England in 1953: Third Test at Old Trafford, 9-14 July

-Fourth Test at Headingley
+Fourth Test at Headingley, 23-28 July

+England (167 and 275) drew with Australia (266 and 147 for four wickets).

 On a pitch affected by damp, England batted very cautiously, making just 142 for seven in five-and-a-half hours on the first day, Graveney top-scoring with 55.
 Lindwall took five for 54.
 Australia batted more enterprisingly, with Harvey making 71 and Hole 53 and were all out at the end of the second day with a lead of 99.
 Light rain prevented play for more than four hours on the third day, and across the Monday England batted doggedly, with Bill Edrich making 64, Compton 61 until he had to retire hurt, and Bailey 38 in more than four hours.
 In all, England's innings occupied nine hours and 40 minutes, and left the Australians 115 minutes in which to score 177.
 Despite 30s from Morris, Harvey and Hole, they finished 30 runs short.
-Bailey restricted the scoring by bowling wide of the leg stump.

-Fifth Test at The Oval
+Fifth Test at The Oval, 15-19 August

+Australia (275 and 162) lost to England (306 and 132 for two wickets) by eight wickets.

 The series being undecided, six days were allowed and the match began, unusually for a Test in England, on a Saturday.
 Hassett won the toss for the fifth time.
 He made 53 and Harvey and Hole made 30s, but Lindwall top-scored with 62 and last five wickets more than doubled the score.
 Fred Trueman, in his only match of the series, took four wickets.
 Hutton scored 82, but at the end of the second day England, at 235 for seven, were still 40 behind.
 The lead was not gained until the last pair, Bailey and Bedser, were together; Bailey made 64.
 When Australia batted for the second time, Hutton turned very quickly to the Surrey spin-bowling pair, Laker and Tony Lock, and they took nine of the 10 wickets to fall, the other being a run-out.
 Lock finished with five for 45 and Laker four for 75.
 Australia's lack of a spinner - though Johnston bowled slows from one end - meant England got the 132 needed for victory easily, if slowly.
 The match was finished in mid-afternoon on the fourth day and the Ashes had been won.